eclipse-kura/kura/_posts/ref/2000-01-01-mqtt-namespace.md

 associated messages as transient (not to be stored in the historical data archive, if present).

-NOTE: While **$EDC** will be used for reference for this document, this value is configurable through the CloudService topic.control-prefix variable.
+{% include note.html message="While <b>$EDC</b> will be used for reference for this document, this value is configurable through the CloudService topic.control-prefix variable." %}

 A requester (i.e., the remote server) initiates a request/response conversation through the following events: